datamol-io/molfeat/docs/migration.md

 - Python 3.11 through 3.14
 - RDKit 2024.09 or newer
-- PyTorch 2.5 or newer
+- PyTorch 2.5 or newer, except on macOS Intel where the final available 2.2 wheel series remains supported
-- NumPy 1.26 or newer
+- NumPy 1.26 or newer; macOS Intel requires NumPy below 2 for PyTorch 2.2
 - pandas 2.2 or newer
 - scikit-learn 1.6 or newer
-- Transformers 4.57 through 5.x for the `transformer` extra.
-The lower bound keeps the extra co-installable with SAFE, whose constrained-generation API still requires Transformers 4.x.
+- Transformers 4.57 through 5.x for the `transformer` extra, including co-installation with SAFE's Transformers 5 model stack

 Create a fresh environment rather than upgrading a long-lived 0.x environment in place: